simplicitesoftware/docs/content/CTG_50_docs/LSN_120_compatibility/compatibility.md

 > **Note**: The above versions are not the **recommended** version but the **minimal** versions on which the platform can run.
 > Whichever database server you use, you **SHOULD** use an **up-to-date release version** instead of the above minimal versions.
-> Only these up-to-date releases versions are tested and supported.
+> Only these up-to-date release versions are tested and supported.

 <h2 id="browsers">Web browsers</h2>